ministryofjustice/github-collaborators/README.md

   - read:user
   - user:email

-- `OPERATIONS_ENGINEERING_REPORTS_API_KEY` must contain the API key required to POST data to the [Operations Engineering Reports] web application.
-- `OPS_ENG_REPORTS_URL` must contain the URL of the [Operations Engineering Reports] web application endpoint to which the generated JSON data should be POSTed.

 - `TERRAFORM` must define the terraform executable (e.g. `/usr/local/bin/terraform0.13.5`)

 - `AWS_ACCESS_KEY_ID` & `AWS_SECRET_ACCESS_KEY` - credentials with access to the S3 bucket holding the terraform state file